Torpor: GPU-Enabled Serverless Computing for Low-Latency, Resource-Efficient Inference: Policy Design

-\PHM{Divide functions into two priority groups.} With RRCs, we can divide functions into high- and low-priority groups, and then determine the request execution order.
+\if 0 \PHM{Divide functions into two priority groups.} With RRCs, we can divide functions into high- and low-priority groups, and then determine the request execution order.
 Determining the RRC boundary between the two groups can be challenging --- having too many (few) high-priority functions can be too aggressive (conservative) to enable more SLO-compliant requests.
 In \SysName, we use a threshold $\alpha \in [0, 1]$ to indicate the boundary and determine how functions are prioritized: we prioritize more functions by increasing $\alpha$; when $\alpha$ is 1, all functions are put in the high-priority group.
 In particular, consider a node with $N$ functions sorted by RRCs, and let $RRC_i$ be the RRC of function $i$.
-We put the first $k$ functions in the high-priority group, where $k$ is the largest integer such that $\sum_{j=1}^{k} \max (RRC_j, 0) \leq \alpha \cdot \sum_{i=1}^{N} \max (RRC_i, 0)$. \SysName automatically configures $\alpha$ at runtime based on the overall load and function SLOs.
-When there is a short load surge and the number of SLO-compliant functions decreases, \SysName turns to be conservative with a small $\alpha$; otherwise, $\alpha$ increases to prioritize more functions.
-We defer the detailed algorithm of the $\alpha$ auto-configuration to Appendix~\ref{sec:appendix_auto_config}.

-The request execution order in each priority queue is also determined using function RRCs.
+We put the first sorted $k$ functions in the high-priority group, where $k$ is the largest integer such that $\sum_{j=1}^{k} \max (RRC_j, 0) \leq \alpha \cdot \sum_{i=1}^{N} \max (RRC_i, 0)$. \SysName automatically configures $\alpha$ at runtime based on the overall load and function SLOs.
+When there is a load surge and the number of SLO-compliant functions decreases, \SysName turns more conservative with a small $\alpha$; otherwise, $\alpha$ increases to prioritize more functions.
+We defer the details of $\alpha$ auto-configuration to Appendix A.3. \fi \if 0 The request execution order within each priority group is also determined using function RRCs.
+We maintain two queues for the two priority groups.
 In the high-priority queue, requests are prioritized in a \emph{reverse} order of RRCs.
-This strategy favors functions with a high likelihood of SLO compliance (i.e., with small positive RRCs) over those already meeting SLOs (i.e., with negative RRCs), which effectively increases the number of SLO-compliant requests whenever feasible.
-In contrast, requests in the low-priority queue are executed following the order of RRCs.
+This strategy favors functions with a slightly lower but still high likelihood of SLO compliance (i.e., with small positive RRCs) over those already meeting SLOs (i.e., with non-positive RRCs).
+This effectively increases the number of SLO-compliant requests whenever feasible.
+In contrast, requests in the low-priority queue are executed following the order of RRCs. \fi